-\paragraph*{Setup} To investigate the applicability of our proposed method to real data, we first applied our proposed method to an in-domain setting.
-In this setting, we used the same dataset for training the base models and our proposed model.
-We trained our discriminator on top of MM-Diffusion \citep{ruan2023mmdiff}, which was already trained to jointly generate audio-video data, and guided it to generate further aligned samples.
+\paragraph*{Setup} To investigate the applicability of our proposed method to real data, we first applied it to an in-domain setting.
+In this setting, we used the same dataset to train the base models and our proposed model.
+We trained our discriminator on top of MM-Diffusion \citep{ruan2023mmdiff}, which was already trained to generate audio-video data jointly, and guided it to generate further aligned samples.
 This setting is similar to adopting guidance to a conditional diffusion model with a condition that the diffusion model can directly handle.
-The discriminator consists of a stack of two-stream ResBlock layers for each audio and video followed by a linear layer to output a scalar.
+The discriminator consists of a stack of two-stream ResBlock layers for each audio and video, followed by a linear layer to output a scalar.
 The total number of its parameters is 12.7M, whereas MM-Diffusion has 133M parameters.
 We used the pre-trained MM-Diffusion released in the official repository and only trained our discriminator while freezing the parameters of MM-Diffusion.
 For training, we used the Adam optimizer \citep{kingma2015adam} with a learning rate of 1e-3, and the batch size and the number of epochs were set to 16 and 100, respectively.
-For generation, we used DPM-Solver \citep{lu2022dpmsolver} and set its number of function evaluations (NFE) to 20, which are the standard settings in MM-Diffusion.
-See Section \ref{sup:sec:details_of_exp} in appendix for more details about the settings.
+For generation, we used DPM-Solver \citep{lu2022dpmsolver} and set its number of function evaluations (NFE) to 20, the standard setting in MM-Diffusion.
+See \Cref{sup:sec:details_of_exp} for more details about the settings.

 \paragraph*{Datasets} We conducted experiments on the Landscape \citep{lee2022landscape} and AIST++ \citep{li2021aist} datasets.
-The Landscape dataset contains 928 videos of nine classes of natural scenes such as fire crackling and waterfall burbling.
+The Landscape dataset contains 928 videos of nine classes of natural scenes, such as fire crackling and waterfall burbling.
 The AIST++ dataset contains 1020 video clips of street dance with 60 copyright-cleared dancing songs.
 Note that, in this experiment, we do not use these class labels as input.
 We trained our discriminator to generate 1.6 second audio-video pairs.
-Each video comprises 10 frames per second at a $64 \times 64$ spatial resolution, and the sampling rate of the audio is 16kHz.
-We followed the setting of MM-Diffusion for audio and video preprocessing and training split.
+Each video comprises ten frames per second at a $64 \times 64$ spatial resolution, and the sampling rate of the audio is 16kHz.
+We followed the MM-Diffusion setting for audio and video preprocessing and training split.